behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

 # ML-Models-for-Time-Series-Forecasting

 Time series data is a sequence of data points indexed in time order and methods for predicting them are different than normal data.
 In this project, I try different feature engineering methods and different models to see their performances in forecasting the mean temperature of Dehli [kaggle](https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data).
 For more description, figures, and other parts like Exploratory data analysis see the script.
+For more information regarding the models, you can read this [blog](https://neptune.ai/blog/select-model-for-time-series-prediction-task).

 Plotting the meantemp: